-I’ll be helping people unravel the mystery of their DSLRs or mirrorless cameras sometime this spring of 2018, with my Camera Mechanics Workshop, You can read more about it below.
+I’ll be helping people unravel the mystery of their DSLRs or mirrorless cameras with my Camera Mechanics Workshop, on Saturday, June 9th.
+You can read more about it below.
 If you’d like to join the class, click on the Contact Me link and let me know if you’d like to pay the $100 deposit by check or PayPal.
 (The total cost is $175.)
 I’ll get right back to you with more details.

 Are you interested in learning more about Lightroom, the Adobe software for organizing and processing your photos?
-I’ll be teaching my Lightroom Classic CC Workshop later in the spring of 2018.
+I’ll be teaching my Lightroom Classic CC Workshop on Saturday, June 2nd.
 You can read more about it below.
 If you’d like to join the class, click on the Contact Me link and let me know if you’d like to pay the $100 deposit by check or PayPal.
 (The total cost is $175.)
 I’ll get right back to you with more details.

 If you’re interested in either workshop, click on the Contact Me tab and let me know.
-If January won’t work out for you, but you’re interested in future dates, let me know that, too.
+If these dates won’t work out for you, but you’re interested in future dates, let me know that, too.
 I’ll add you to my mailing list, so you’re the first to know when I announce future workshop dates.
-Also, if you’d just like to receive my monthly newsletter, you can let me know the same way!
+Also, if you’d just like to receive my (occasional) newsletter, you can let me know the same way!

 Finally, I hope you’ll find me on Facebook, Instagram, Twitter, etc!
 I’m posting regularly on Instagram.